BC Juventus: 2010–2011 season

 During 2010–2011 season, BC Juventus first time in the club history became Baltic Basketball League Challenge Cup champions.
 Also BC "Juventus" made a huge surprise as they eliminated 7-time LKL Bronze streaker Šiauliai in the first round of LKL playoffs (first game: 105:94, second game: 91:81).
 After eliminating Šiauliai in quarter-final, BC Juventus reached LKL semi finals and met Lithuania basketball powerhouse Žalgiris.
 On 27 April 2011 BC Juventus lost first game at Kaunas Sports Hall against Žalgiris with result 63–95, the second match took place on 29 April 2011 in Utena.
 Juventus lost the second game too and had to fight for LKL Bronze against Rūdupis.
 Juventus lost first Bronze game at Prienai with result 65–79, the second game was unsuccessful for Juventus too as they lost it in their home arena in Utena with result 73–98.
 The third game took place in Prienai, which Juventus team lost with result 83–84, because of that they lost Bronze series 0–3 against Rūdupis and took fourth place in the LKL championship that season.

+2011–2012 and 2012–2013 seasons

 In the 2011–2012 and 2012–2013 seasons, Juventus did not accomplish anything notable.
 After the 2011–2012 season, where Juventus missed the playoffs entirely, Robertas Giedraitis was fired as head coach.
 After Rytis Vaišvila was hired as head coach, Juventus made the playoffs in 2013, and fought valiantly against Lietuvos rytas, though losing the series 0–2.

+2013–2014 season

 In the 2013–2014 season, Juventus replaced coach Vaišvila with former longtime Žalgiris player, coach and sports director Vitoldas Masalskis.
 Despite high hopes, the season started poorly, and coach Masalskis was replaced with Virginijus Sirvydis, former longtime player in the LKL.
 The move helped the team regroup and reach the playoffs, but lost to TonyBet Prienai 0:2.
 The team also played in the BBL Elite division, but didn't make the playoff stage for two straight seasons.